VMD121199/road-sign-detection/README.md

 ## Model Training

-Our road sign detection model was trained using a diverse dataset of road sign images collected from various sources.
-The dataset comprises X categories of road signs, totaling Y images.
+My road sign detection model was trained using a diverse dataset of road sign images collected from various sources.
+The dataset comprises 4 categories of road signs, totaling Y images.
 I utilized the [insert name of the model architecture or algorithm] implemented in [insert framework/library, e.g., TensorFlow] for training.

 ### Training Process